 Daily Laser Log File

-All user actions are logged in a daily laser log file.
-You will find this file in the current project's LogFiles folder.
+All user actions, system information and reported errors are logged in a daily laser log file which can be found in the current project's LogFiles subfolder.

-The filename convention for this ASCII log-file is <System Name> DD-MM-YYYY.log.
+The filename convention for this ASCII log-file is <System Name> DD-MM-YYYY.log, so every day there will be a new one.